joos-too/Pokemon-Soullink-Tracker/README.md

 The same `database.rules.json` file is loaded automatically when you run the local emulators via `npm run emulators`.

+## Prettier & pre-commit hooks

+- Format locally with Prettier: `npx prettier --write .`
+- To auto-format before each commit, Husky is configured to run Prettier pre-commit.

+### Prettier in your editor

+- Enable Prettier in your editor to format on save or via a shortcut for fastest feedback.
+- Setup guides for popular editors: https://prettier.io/docs/editors
+- If your editor lacks support, use a file watcher to run `prettier --write` on changes.

 ## Pokémon data cache (names + evolutions)

 - The app ships with generated datasets under `src/data/` (`pokemon-de.ts`, `pokemon-en.ts`, `pokemon-map.ts`, `pokemon-evolutions.ts`) that power localized autocomplete and evolution filtering (generation + version-aware).